okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/index.md

 ### Next steps

-Now that you have implemented your Authentication flow, you can add features such as
+Now that you have implemented Authorization in your app, you can add features such as

 * Self-service enrollment
 * MFA
 * Authentication recovery
 * Progressive profiling

+> **Note:** If you need help or have an issue, post a question on the [Okta Developer Forum](https://devforum.okta.com).